If There Be Thorns: Plot

-The old lady's butler, John Amos, also seems to befriend Bart, but soon John Amos begins to fill Bart's mind with stories about the sinful nature of women.
-John Amos reveals that the old woman is truly Bart's grandmother, Corrine Foxworth Winslow.
-He also gives Bart a diary that belonged to Bart's biological great-grandfather, Malcolm Foxworth, claiming that this journal will help Bart become as powerful and successful as Malcolm.
+The old lady's butler, John Amos, also seems to befriend Bart, but begins to fill the boy's mind with stories about the sinful nature of women.
+John reveals that the old woman is truly Bart's grandmother, Corrine Foxworth Winslow.
+He also gives Bart a diary that belonged to his biological great-grandfather, Malcolm Foxworth, claiming that this journal will help Bart become as powerful and successful as Malcolm.
 Bart begins to pretend that he is his great-grandfather, who hated women and was obsessed with their degradation.

-He becomes destructive and violent towards his parents and siblings; he kicks Jory in the privates, and even tries to drown Cindy in her baby pool.
+Bart becomes destructive and violent towards his parents and siblings; he kicks Jory in the privates, and even tries to drown Cindy in her baby pool.
 Jory's dog, Clover, comes up missing and is later found dead with a piece of barbed wire twisted about his neck.
 Bart's family notice the changes but only Jory suspects that the mysterious woman next door is responsible.
-At the same time, Jory starts to become suspicious of his parents' relationship.
-Although amazed by their love, which he describes as intense and affectionate, he notices their family resemblance and wonders why his mother would marry Paul, who was much older than her, before Chris.
+At the same time, Jory starts to become suspicious of his parents' relationship, noticing their family resemblance and wondering why his mother would marry her first husband Paul, who was much older than her, before Chris.

-After Bart becomes ill from tetanus (the result of his cutting his knee on a rusty nail) and nearly dies, Jory finally tells Chris of his suspicions about the lady next door.
-When they confront her, Chris realises that the old lady is his mother, who pleads with him to forgive her.
-Indifferent to her pleas, Chris orders her to stay away from their family, especially Bart, but decides not to tell Cathy about what happened, knowing Cathy's feelings about their mother might result in a violent confrontation.
+After Bart nearly dies from tetanus, Jory finally tells Chris of his suspicions about the lady next door.
+When they confront her, Chris realizes that the old lady is his mother, Corrine, who pleads with him to forgive her.
+Indifferent to her pleas, Chris orders her to stay away from their family, especially Bart.
+However, he decides not to tell Cathy about what happened, knowing Cathy's feelings about their mother might result in a violent confrontation.

 At the same time, Cathy is injured in an accident and told that she will never dance again.
 Confined to her wheelchair, she begins to write out the story of her life.
 Bart filches his mother's manuscript pages and is enraged to learn the truth about his parents: Cathy and Chris are brother and sister, and his grandmother locked them in an attic for years, slowly poisoning them to gain an inheritance.
-The news causes Bart to cling to the only person who has not yet lied to him: John Amos.
-He proudly calls his parents sinners and "devil's spawn".
-Jory finds out the truth when his paternal grandmother visits and confronts Cathy about her relationship with "her brother Christopher".
+The news causes Bart to cling to the only person who has seemingly not yet lied to him: John.
+He proudly calls his parents sinners and "Devil's spawn".
+Jory finds out the truth when his paternal grandmother Madame Marisha Rosencoff - she is the mother of Jory's biological father Julian Marquet- visits and confronts Cathy about her relationship with "her brother Christopher".
 At first shocked and disgusted, Jory forgives his parents after he learns of their tragic past.